Barbarians

 The VIRTVS issues started circa 319 in the same six mints plus two others.
 This type is definitely a military type- VIRTVS EXERCIT [Valor of the army] with the reverse showing two captives under a banner.
 The two captives on the reverse are also wearing pants, and only barbarians wore pants!
 In the late fourth century, legislation even banned the wearing of pants in the city limits of Rome- “Within the City of Rome no person shall wear either trousers or boots.
 But if any man after the issuance of this regulation of Our Clemency should obstinately persist in such contumacy, he shall be punished according as his legal status permits and expelled from our sacred City.”
 (Codex Theodosianus 14.10.3 June 6, 399)

-that makes sense because Rome was far from the frontier and did not experience
+sense because Rome was far from the frontier and did not

 “When Constantine learned that the Sarmatians, who live near Lake Maeotis, had sailed across the Danube and were pillaging his territory, he led his army against them…he killed many, took more prisoners and put the rest to flight.”
 Zosimus 2:21